rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 Daughter Iris Julii
 	Head of accounting, history, and
 Son Leto Julii - <span style="color:#c00000">contract to be killed by Aorta 250gp</span>
 	Head of Research and notorious party boy.
 Commonly travels to different places to party.
+Uncovered a secret laboratory that belonged to

 ### -<span style="color:#00b050">The Fleshcrafter's Guild </span>
 <span style="color:#00b050">Aorta</span>'s Work Shop